 A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Pass Additional Information: Able to read all available text.
+Pass Additional Information: 2/2 chapters were read properly (Start here, An Overview of the Writing Process).
+All of the normal text was read in logical order, however there were 4 images that were skipped while the textbook was read aloud.